 - You will be able to customize your assessments to any sport/position/task.

-You will be able to prioritize the most important intervention for your athlete-patient.
+You will be able to quickly prioritize the most important interventions for your athlete-patient.

 - You will be able to determine your athlete's movement profile and degree of motor skill.

-- You will have an adaptable thought process that enhances and guides your current and future skill set (chiro, physio, trainer etc.).
+- You will have an adaptable thought process that enhances and guides your current and future skill set.